 - Work one-on-one with students via Zoom or other platforms for specific skill development or to assist in supporting work assigned through general education

 - Co-teach classes with regular educators

-- Work with parents to develop service delivery for our students with intensive needs which can be either in a direct instruction video platform or through videos parents can also utilize to support their student’s needs
+- Work with parents to develop service delivery for students with intensive needs which can be either in a direct instruction video platform or through videos parents can also utilize to support their student’s needs

 - Touch base with parents offering assistance where they can and as much as possible

 - Use secure online platforms to deliver speech, counseling, and adaptive services